Tony58321/Statify/Statify_Proposal.md

 We will also provide a form on the website that will allow users to report errors, bugs, and provide feedback about the website.
 We will then be able to better our website based on user feedback and further develop it to meet our users needs.

+For developers, we will include a README file to describe how to install the codebase and set up a server for the web app.
+We will also provide descriptions of all modules within our web app, within the individual .js/.jsx files.
+We will facilitate this by using react and splitting functions and components into their own modules whenever reasonable, to increase readability.

 # Team Information